 Each site when created from our Kepler Base portal gets a dedicated container that is deployed automatically on UpCloud’s Cloud Servers.
 We also use the UpCloud Object Storage among others for our backup, migration, staging and restoring.
 Each server has its own object storage where we manage our backups with the highest security and availability.
 To be able to offer our clients the best performance, we have different configurations depending on whether the site runs WordPress or WooCommerce.
 We use UpCloud’s MaxIOPS storage for best performance.

 With our in-house developed central and global load balancer, we manage API and private networks to give our end users the best hosting experience.
 Additionally, we have integrated the UpCloud API into our systems to minimise any human error that can happen when spinning up, resizing or updating cloud servers.
 This has also saved us a huge amount of time when it comes to expanding our network.
-With just a click, a few lines of text and some hours of internal testing we can expand our capacity in a datacenter or launch in a completely new region!
+With just a click, a few lines of text and some hours of internal testing we can expand our capacity in a data centre or launch in a completely new region!

 We have definitely been able to improve our services by using UpCloud.
 The easy-to-use yet advanced control panel helps us manage everything.
 And the stable and reliable UpCloud API enables us to connect to our infrastructure to fully automate the process of scaling our services.
 We now also have the freedom to attach multiple storage devices to a single cloud server.